Vacuum pump: Early pumps

 The predecessor to the vacuum pump was the suction pump.
 Dual-action suction pumps were found in the city of Pompeii.
 Arabic engineer Al-Jazari later described dual-action suction pumps as part of water-raising machines in the 13th century.
 He also said that a suction pump was used in siphons to discharge Greek fire.
 The suction pump later appeared in medieval Europe from the 15th century.

 By the 17th century, water pump designs had improved to the point that they produced measurable vacuums, but this was not immediately understood.
 What was known was that suction pumps could not pull water beyond a certain height: 18 Florentine yards according to a measurement taken around 1635, or about 34 ft.
 This limit was a concern in irrigation projects, mine drainage, and decorative water fountains planned by the Duke of Tuscany, so the duke commissioned Galileo Galilei to investigate the problem.
-Galileo suggests incorrectly in his Two New Sciences (1638) that the column of a water pump will break of its own weight when the water has been lifted to 34 feet.
+Galileo suggested, incorrectly, in his Two New Sciences (1638) that the column of a water pump will break of its own weight when the water has been lifted to 34 feet.
 Other scientists took up the challenge, including Gasparo Berti, who replicated it by building the first water barometer in Rome in 1639.
 Berti's barometer produced a vacuum above the water column, but he could not explain it.
 A breakthrough was made by Galileo's student Evangelista Torricelli in 1643.
 Building upon Galileo's notes, he built the first mercury barometer and wrote a convincing argument that the space at the top was a vacuum.
 The height of the column was then limited to the maximum weight that atmospheric pressure could support; this is the limiting height of a suction pump.

 In 1650, Otto von Guericke invented the first vacuum pump.
 Four years later, he conducted his famous Magdeburg hemispheres experiment, showing that teams of horses could not separate two hemispheres from which the air had been evacuated.
 Robert Boyle improved Guericke's design and conducted experiments on the properties of vacuum.
 Robert Hooke also helped Boyle produce an air pump that helped to produce the vacuum.

 By 1709, Francis Hauksbee improved on the design further with his two-cylinder pump, where two pistons worked via a rack-and-pinion design that reportedly "gave a vacuum within about one inch of mercury of perfect."
 This design remained popular and only slightly changed until well into the nineteenth century.